circleci/circleci-docs/jekyll/_cci2/optimizations.md

 Read more in-depth about splitting tests in our [document on parallelism]({{site.baseurl}}/2.0/parallelism-faster-jobs).

 ## Resource Class

-**Goal:** Customize how powerful a machine you need to best suit your project's build requirements.

 **Note:** A paid plan is required to use the [`resource_class`]({{site.baseurl}}/2.0/configuration-reference#resource_class) feature.